mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 <p class="tc f6 pb3">An average of 13 acknowledgements and a digital signature for an investment is a lot of cumbersome input.</p>

 ### <span style="color: black; font-weight: 600;">Connecting a bank wasn’t as easy as it should be</span>
 Our legacy “Payment” step required the investor to add their bank account manually via a routing and account number.
-Not to mention we required an unnecessary confirmation on the account number, forcing the user to input the same information twice.
+We also required an unnecessary confirmation on the account number, forcing the user to input the same information twice.
 <br>
 <div class="fluidbox-container w-100 w-50-ns fl pr0 pr2-ns">
   <a href="../assets/img/posts/04-building-a-better-checkout/04-old-flow-5-highlight.jpg">